 Internet of Things Interactions’ Simulator

 The above individual queueing models are leveraged to develop performance modeling patterns.
-These patterns can be utilized from IoT system designers to model the performance of their applications.
+These patterns can be utilized by IoT system designers to model the performance of their applications.
 Such applications may employ different middleware protocols following different interaction paradigms such as Client/Server, Publish/Subscribe and Data Streaming.
 Thus, an application designer is able to use IoTIS to define the QoS semantics (lifetime, ON/OFF connectivity, IoT protocol, etc) and requirements of the end-IoT devices.
-Then, IoTIS composes the corresponding performance pattern that simulates its perfomance.
+Then, IoTIS composes the corresponding performance pattern that simulates its performance.